Skip to main content

 The simplest answer is speed.
 Last week, silver was still a volatile component of the broader metals story.
 On April 8, it became one of the lead actors.

 The second change is confirmation through gold.
 Silver did not rally in isolation.
 Gold also moved higher, which gives the advance more credibility inside the broader precious-metals complex.
-But because silver outperformed on percentage terms, the tone shifted from cautious recovery to a more aggressive sector bid.
+But because silver moved ahead of on percentage terms, the tone shifted from cautious recovery to a more aggressive sector bid.

 The third change is psychological.
 Markets with wide annual ranges, like silver, need moments that force people to update stale priors.
 A sharp advance from this level does that.
 It tells bears that the trade is no longer one-directional and reminds bulls why silver tends to attract attention faster than gold once momentum returns.